Foundations (9 courses)

 How do Honors students get General Education credit?

-Honors students need to contact the Honors College (181 NMR, 331-3219) to determine how the Honors curriculum fulfills the General Education requirements.
+Honors students need to contact the Honors College (120 Glenn A. Niemeyer Learning and Living Center, 331-3219) to determine how the Honors curriculum fulfills the General Education requirements.